 - Do not use your work schedule as an excuse to cop out on doing your share of the household chores.

 - Try to do one thing at a time.
-No attempts at multi-tasking.
-It doesn't work well anyway.
+Don't attempt to multi-task.

 - Turn your cell phone off entirely.
 Also, turn off other electronic devices that could interrupt your ability to spend time with your spouse and children.

 - Set aside time for hobbies and leisure.
 Exercise is especially important.

 - If you work at home, make sure that you have some sort of a buffer zone between your home office and the rest of your home.

 - Stick to your scheduled work hours as often as possible.
 It isn't fair to your spouse or your kids to work longer than expected routinely.